← All Blogs

 Primary Beneficiary: Low-Income Communities

 Caritas Da Lat supports those on the margins of society, including the elderly, people with disabilities, and rural farmers.
 Their sustainable agriculture programs and microcredit initiatives have helped hundreds become financially self-sufficient.
+They also offer meaningful opportunities for individuals looking to volunteer in Vietnam, enabling hands-on involvement in community development initiatives.
 As a Vietnamese NGO, they are known for their holistic approach to development and deep ties to local communities.

 5. Center for Sustainable Development Studies (CSDS)